ksparavec/pyrlab/doc/Configuration.md

 * `BUILD_LOG`: specify log file (can be in absolute or relative path).
 You can use output of shell command to create log file name with a timestamp like in provided default configuration.

 * `PYTHONBASE`: specify base image.
 Python images from Docker Hub are used for the purpose of this project.
+Default is 3.12-bullseye.

 * `PYLAB`: this is just selector for `pylab` image flavor.
-You can currently choose between 'mini', 'common', 'torch' and 'jax'.
+You can currently choose between 'mini', 'common', 'torch', 'tf' and 'jax'.
 Most complete is 'torch'.
 You may want to select 'jax' if you need latest jax version with CUDA support.
 Alternatively you could decide to start with 'mini' version and then build incrementaly your own package list.

 * `CUDA_INSTALL`: Whether or not install CUDA support into base image.
 See [GPU document](GPU.md) for details.